kurapica/IGAS/Loop/README.md

 Loop
 ====

-Pure lua object-oriented program system, also with a special syntax keyword system.
+Pure lua object-oriented program system with a special sugar syntax system.
+Several features contains in it:

+* Enum system used to define enumeration value types.
+* Struct system used to define structure value types.
+* Class system used to define object types with methods and properties settings, also with object events and meta-methods.
+* Interface system used to define interfaces for class objects.

+* Attribute system used to give descriptions for every parts of the system: enum, struct, class, interface, method, property, event.
+* Overload system used to apply several definitions for class's constructor, method or meta-method with the same name.

 Now, it only works for Lua 5.1.
-Since the **getfenv**, **setfenv**, **newproxy** api is removed from Lua 5.2, the system won't works on it now.
+Since the **getfenv**, **setfenv**, **newproxy** api is removed from Lua 5.2, the system won't works on it now, or you can provide them in another way.